benjack795/solomon-reimp/README.md

 # solomon-reimp
 Reimplementation of Solomon et al's Linear Reactive Control bipedal system, enhanced with Fitness Function Enhancements.
 Featured in Chapters 4, 6, 7 and 8 of my PhD thesis at Keele University, Neuroevolution of Bipedal Locomotion: algorithmic, balance penalty and morphological improvements for improved robustness and performance.

 The folder "Body Remaster" contains the main cpp files for each chapter.
+A copy of my ode installation is also included to reference.

 You can compile the different main files on Linux with: